yingzhang-da/Olist_E-Commerce_Data_Analysis/README.md

 <img src="https://github.com/user-attachments/assets/b1847314-c94e-4eac-a54f-840433c66776" width="580" />
 <img src="https://github.com/user-attachments/assets/a47bec1d-5650-42c5-a5bb-aa345f84db5a" width="580" />

 Undoubtedly,over 60% of revenue comes from SP, RJ, and MG.As the most populous and economically significant region in Brazil, the Southeast plays a crucial role.
 Prioritize SP, RJ, and MG in marketing and inventory planning, focusing on major cities like Sao Paulo, Rio, and Belo Horizonte.
-Leverage these markets to push high-margin products and drive profitability.
+Leverage these markets to push high-margin products and drive profitability.<br/>

 **5.5 Product Category Performance**

 **Q:Which products generate the highest number of orders, and which do not?**

 <details>